KarlP910/SelfCareApp/README.md

 - React Js: For frontend
 - Coil: For web monetization
-- Hedera: For smart contract
+- Hedera: For smart contract and user information
 - Firebase: For user authentication
 - Firestore: For Database